When you finish this chapter you should be able to

 Fibula The fibula is long and slender and is located along the lateral aspect of the tibia, joining it in an arthrodial articulation at the upper end, just below the knee joint, and as a syndesmotic joint at the lower end.
 Both the upper and the lower tibiofibular joints are held in position by strong anterior and posterior ligaments.
 The main function of the fibula is to provide for the attachment of muscles.

 Tibial and Fibular Malleoli The thickened distal ends of both the tibia and the fibula are referred to as the medial malleolus and lateral malleolus, respectively.
-The lateral malleolus of the ...
+The ...